About The Award

-The Community Food Award (formerly called the Social Responsibility Award) is given to an individual, business or other entity involved in food that, in the opinion of the Guild, is outstanding in the way that it embraces an ethos of social responsibility.
+The Community Food Award (formerly called the Social Responsibility Award) was established by the Guild in 2015 and is given to an individual, business or other entity involved in food that, in the opinion of the Guild, is outstanding in the way that it embraces an ethos of social responsibility.

 Unlike the Guild’s annual IFWG Food Awards (for which nominations come solely from Guild members), individuals, businesses and organisations can nominate themselves or others for this award.